-Actress Zsa Zsa Gabor dies at age 99: media reports
+Actress Zsa Zsa Gabor dies at age 99

 Gabor, one of the last stars of Hollywood's golden age, was not seen in public in her final years as she struggled with her health, including broken bones and cuts from a car accident.
 She also suffered a stroke and a broken hip, enduring complications from hip replacement surgery.
 She had much of her right leg amputated in 2011 because of an infection.

-Gabor's most recent stint at the hospital came just days after her 99th birthday in February 2016 for breathing difficulties.
+Gabor's most recent stint at the hospital came just days after her 99th birthday last February for breathing difficulties.

 GABORS GO HOLLYWOOD